nicoleiocana/tpo-wiki/Writing-the-content.md

 If you add only one linebreak, the paragraph will stay together, but the translation framework will generate two sentences.
 Long sentences are hard to translate and unlikely to be reused.
+Please dont change the line in the middle of a sentence, as that creates bad translation files.

 **Links**

 Links are better done as \[linked words\](https://link), as it is easier to review them and simpler to read.
+**Always prefer https links when available**, to protect the privacy of our readers.

 **HTML**